 To qualify for Tax-Free Childcare all parents in the household must generally meet a minimum income level, based on working 16 hours a week (on average £142 a week) and each earn less than £100,000 a year and not already be receiving support through Tax Credits or Universal Credit.

 ESC closed to new entrants on 4 October 2018.
 ESC continues to be available for current members if they wish to remain in it or they can switch to the new scheme but parents cannot be in both the ESC scheme and the TFC scheme at the same time.

 Employees need to advise their employer in writing (for example, by email) within 90 days if they start receiving TFC, so their employer can stop giving them vouchers and directly contracted childcare with income tax and NICs reliefs.
 Employees are not able to return to an employer’s ESC scheme once they have left.

 How we can help

-If your business is located in the London area and you would like to discuss setting up an employer supported childcare scheme in further detail, please do not hesitate to contact us at BRM.
+If your business is located in the London area and you would like to discuss childcare in further detail, please do not hesitate to contact us at BRM.